 If it works as it should, the strategies that result will make sense and be actionable.

 Pat Libby is a strategic planning consultant and executive search consultant to nonprofits and philanthropies.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.